the main vine, not the loose one.

 software, use them too early and the "hands on" learning is lost.
 You will destroy the need to find a better way.
 I like to think that learning travels from your hands to your arms and to your brain and every class I have taught had that view explained.
-There are reasons you have hands and one of them is "To lean by doing" To learn geometry start with a ruler and compass.
+There are reasons you have hands and one of them is "Learn by Doing" To learn geometry start with a ruler and compass.
 Practice